PrinceHerenj/studyNotes/SE/M1/Evolution.md

-SE principles have evolved over the alst sixty years with contributions from various researchers and professionals.
+SE principles have evolved over the last sixty years with contributions from various researchers and professionals.

 Early Programmers used to develop using the **[[Ad Hoc Style]]** of development.